Ready to take your next solo sesh to a whole new level? That's what Dipsea is for.

 Do you get where I’m going with this?
 In what we’ll call “highly erotic contexts”, when things feel “just right,” most women have a much easier time unlocking their sexuality.
 Wonderful, important work by sexuality researchers and psychologists like Dr. Emily Nagoski means we’re coming to a new understanding—women are actually just as sexual as men, they’re just more likely to experience responsive sexual desire.
 That knowledge is incredibly empowering.
 It will help to take a lot of the shame out of the equation, and pave the way for new paradigms and solutions for women to context set, get in the flow, set the mood, get turned on, whatever you want to call it.

 And guess what?
 That’s exactly what we’re trying to do at Dipsea.
 Ready to expreience it for yourself?
-Start a 7-day free trial today and start exploring!
+Begin a 7-day free trial today and start exploring!

 Learn more about Responsive vs. Spontaneous Desire in Dr. Emily Nagoski’s book "Come As You Are".